github-education-resources/GitHubGraduation-2021/README.md

 What does this mean?
 We will use your public GitHub profile information to create a trading card.
 To ensure your trading card best reflects you, please make sure your GitHub profile picture and bio are up to date and what you would like shown on the card.

 # Graduation Day 🎓
 Don't forget to watch the livestream!
+It will be a huge experience for you this year.
+Be there!

 - 📆 Saturday, June 5, 2021
 - ⏰ 9:00am PT | 21:30 IST